All Episodes

 And the third one was ignorance is rampant about that subject in our country.

-You know, from consistently letting people who otherwise you know who watch um American Idol or whatever it is, you know, get to those people and um and deliver the message that they're not getting because they don't listen to talk radio.
+And I just keep wondering why it wouldn't occur to anybody to put like 30-second spots on TV, not with you, but anybody, you know, from consistently letting people who otherwise watch American Idol or whatever it is, get to those people and deliver the message that they're not getting because they don't listen to talk radio.

-How do you bring conservatism to them and you say why not run some 30-second commercials in American Idol?
+And you say, why not run some 30-second commercials in American Idol?

-Is that what you're asking?
+Well, is that what you're asking?

 Watch the Academy Awards last night.

-Watch you can watch conductors of Symphony Orchestra performances on PBS, rag on George W. Bush.
+Watch, you can watch conductors of symphony orchestra performances on PBS, rag on George W. Bush.

 Saturday Night Live.

-I don't care where you go, the late night comedy shows, everything in the pop culture, movies, books, TV shows, except liberalism as normal as air and water.
+The late night comedy shows, everything in the pop culture, movies, books, TV shows, accepts liberalism as normal as air and water.

-It's like I keep going back to this, but good friend of mine, smart guy, smart kids.
+Like, I keep going back to this, but good friend of mine, smart guy, smart kids.

-It took this winter for them to start doubting everything Al Gore and the media uh were saying.
+It took this winter for them to start doubting everything Al Gore and the media were saying.

-It's something that needs to have attention focused on it because the people you're talking about, it's unrealistic to expect to go into a voting booth every four years and vote conservative when they're exposed to all the uh jokes about conservatism the rest of the year.
+I don't know about the specifics, it's something that needs to have attention focused on it because the people you're talking about, it's unrealistic to expect to go into a voting booth every four years and vote conservative when they're exposed to all the jokes about conservatism the rest of the year.

 Sit tight, we'll be right back.